xapi-project/xapi-project.github.io/xapi/futures/thin-lvhd/thin-lvhd.md

 The `xenvmd` process shall use a redo-log to ensure that metadata updates are persisted in constant time and flushed lazily to the regular metadata area.

+Tunnelling through xapi will be done by POSTing to the localhost URI

+    /services/xenvmd/<SR uuid>

+Xapi will the either proxy the request transparently to the SRmaster, or issue an http level redirect that the xenvm CLI would need to follow.

 Components: roles and responsibilities
 ======================================